PySpark:

 2. SparkSession

-Here, we can use SQL queries and other functions to analyses and transform data
+Here, we can use SQL queries and other functions to analyze and transform data

 SparkContext: